ulbpodcast/ezrecorder/INSTALL.md

 In order to use EZrecorder, you need to install / enable several components:

-- Apache
+- Apache (nginx may be okay but not tested)
-- PHP5
+- PHP5 or PHP7
--- LIB SIMPLEXML for PHP5
+    - LIB SIMPLEXML
--- LIB CURL for PHP5
+    - LIB CURL
+    - LIB SQLITE
 - SSH
 - AT

-Some modules may require more components (for instance, FFMPEG is required for local_qtb module).
+- FFMPEG 3.x

 ## Detailed installation